Great Outdoor Skating Rinks in the Columbia Valley

 Radium Hot Springs Skating Rink

-Skaters will enjoy a new addition to the Village of Radium Hot Springs this winter.
-Construction of the new ice rink, located in Legends Field in the heart of the village, began in the fall.
+Skaters will enjoy a new addition to the Village of Radium Hot Springs constructed in 2020.
 The new rink is 140’ long x 60’ wide and is anticipated to open late December.
 Bring some firewood and smore supplies to check out the new fire pits in Legend’s Park!

 Skating at Mill Pond